theelderemo/Project-Aura/README.md

 - `Anomaly-Kensho`: Flags novelty, surprise, contradictions
 - `Dream-Kensho`: Idle-state, combines disparate memories into novel ideas

-Each Kensho Unit generates **broadcasts**—packets of analyzed information—with a **Salience Score** based on relevance, emotional weight, and urgency.
+Each Kensho Unit generates **broadcasts**—packets of analyzed information—with a **Salience Score** based on relevance, emotional Iight, and urgency.

 ---